NuSkooler/enigma-bbs/docs/messageareas/qwk.md

 ```

 ### oputil
-The `oputil.js` utility can export packet files, dump the messages of a packet to stdout, etc.
+The `oputil.js` utility can export packet files, dump the messages of a packet to stdout, etc. See [the oputil documentation](/docs/admin/oputil.md) for more information.

-TODO: Examples, etc.
-TODO: Link to oputil, update --help there.

 ### Offline Readers
-A few of the offline readers that have been tested with QWK packet files produced by ENiGMA:
+A few of the offline readers that have been tested with QWK packet files produced by ENiGMA½:

 | Software | Status | Notes |
 |----------|--------|-------|